A recovering South Yorkshire cancer patient has been jailed after he failed to provide a drink-drive breath sample

-Sheffield Crown Court: Recovering South Yorkshire cancer patient is jailed after failing to provide a drink-drive breath sample
+Sheffield Crown Court: Police release picture of motorist who was jailed after failing to provide a drink-drive breath sample

 A recovering cancer partient who failed to provide a drink-drive breath sample and breached a suspended prison sentence has been put behind bars.